|PDF Version||Biology of Immune Regulations|

-We explored an alternative approach in which the epitopes are chemically linked to CyaA.
+We have developed a new approach in which CD8+ epitopes are chemically linked to CyaA.
 We showed that high CTL responses were induced in mice immunized with CyaA bearing CD8+ epitopes from ovalbumin and LCMV.
-In addition, we demonstrated that a CD8+ T cell epitope from ovalbumin chemically coupled to CyaA is presented to CD8+ T cells by a mechanism requiring proteasome processing, the transporters associated with antigen presentation (TAP1/2 molecules) and neosynthesis of MHC class I molecules.
+In addition, we demonstrated that a CD8+ T cell epitope from ovalbumin chemically coupled to CyaA is presented to CD8+ T cells by a mechanism requiring proteasome processing, the transporters associated with antigen presentation (TAP/2 molecules) and neosynthesis of MHC class I molecules.
 The expected advantage of this novel strategy is its versatility as we can easily couple any defined epitope to CyaA.

-B. Mechanisms of delivery of exogenous viral pseudo-particles into the MHC Class I pathway (G. Morón in collaboration with I.Casal and P. Rueda)
+1. Mechanisms of delivery of exogenous viral pseudo-particles into the MHC Class I pathway (G. Morón)

-Chimeric porcine parvovirus virus-like particles (PPV-VLPs), prepared by self-assembly of the VP2 capside protein of this virus and carrying heterologous epitopes at its N terminus is an efficient antigen delivery system and elicit strong CD4+ and CD8+ T cells responses specific for the foreign epitopes in the absence of adjuvant.
-As usually exogenous antigens can not enter into the MHC Class I pathway, PPV-VLPs constitute a very interesting antigen carrier to trigger CTL response.
+Chimeric porcine parvovirus virus-like particles (PPV-VLPs), prepared by self-assembly of the VP2 capsid protein of this virus and carrying heterologous epitopes at its N terminus is an efficient antigen delivery system and elicit strong CD4+ and CD8+ T cells responses specific for the foreign epitopes in the absence of adjuvant.
+As usually exogenous antigens can not enter into the MHC Class I pathway, PPV-VLPs represent a very interesting antigen carrier to trigger CTL response.
 Dendritic cells (DC) capture these particles very efficiently in vivo and are the only cells capable to present PPV-VLPs to specific CD8+ hybridoma.
 Both CD8a - and CD8a + DCs process PPV-VLPs, though they have different kinetics and T cell requirements.
 DC stimulation by PPV-VLPs induces acquisition of CD8a and CD205 and loss of CD4 molecules in CD8a - DCs as well as expression of co-stimulatory molecules on both DC subsets.
 MHC Class I presentation of PPV-VLPs requires intracellular processing, following a non classical pathway involving macropinocytosis, vacuolar acidification and lysosomal proteases, but also processing by the proteasome complex and translocation of epitopes from the cytosol to the endoplasmic reticulum using TAP molecules.
-The correct processing of the epitopes carried by PPV-VLPs is dependent of the amino-acidic sequences flanking the epitope.

 C. Analysis of CTL and Th responses induced by dendritic cell subpopulations (G. Dadaglio and G. Schlecht)

-E. Role of CD8+ T-cells in anti-mycobacterial immunity (L. Majlessi and M. Rojas)
+E. New vaccinal strategies for induction of anti-mycobacterial immunity (L. Majlessi and M. Rojas)

-Over the last few years, anti-cancer immunotherapy has emerged as a new exciting area for controlling tumors.
-Carbohydrate antigens are potential targets for such immune intervention.
-We developed multiple antigenic glycopeptides (MAG) based on a lysin core extended with peptidic arms displaying a carbohydrate tumor antigen (Tn antigen = GalNAc-O-Ser/Thr expressed on carcinoma cells).
-Monomeric Tn, a cluster of 3 Tn (Tn3) and 6 Tn (Tn6) motifs were introduced in a MAG construct.
+We have developed multiple antigenic glycopeptides (MAG) based on a lysine core extended with peptidic arms displaying a carbohydrate tumor antigen (Tn antigen).
 The resulting dendrimeric MAGs were able to induce anti-Tn IgG antibodies in a T cell dependent manner that recognized murine as well as human tumor cell lines that express Tn.
-In mice, prophylactic vaccination using these MAG provided a 80- to 90% protection rate of mice against TA3/Ha tumor (expressing Tn) challenge, but was inefficient against the CT26 tumor (that do not express Tn).
-When used in active specific immunotherapy, the MAG based on the Tn3 cluster showed a strong capacity to promote the survival of tumor-bearing mice.
-Together, these results demonstrate that the MAG represents a safe and highly efficient system to induce anti-carbohydrate antibodies and is a potent alternative strategy to the traditional carbohydrate-protein conjugates which are developed for vaccine and therapeutic purposes.
-We are now developing MAG potentially active in humans and we are currently testing these molecules in non-human primates.
+In mice, therapeutic vaccination using these MAG provided a 70% survival rate of tumor-bearing mice.
+Together, these results demonstrate that the MAG represents a safe and highly efficient system to induce anti-carbohydrate antibodies and is a potent alternative strategy to the traditional carbohydrate-protein conjugates, which are developed for vaccine and therapeutic purposes.
+We recently developed new MAGs potentially active in humans and we are currently testing these molecules in non-human primates.